swharden/Csharp-Data-Visualization/website/content/simulations/mystify/index.md

 This project recreates the classic screensaver _Mystify_ using C# and `System.Drawing` in a Windows Forms application.

+> 💡 An updated version of this article is at https://swharden.com/blog/2022-04-06-mystify/

 <img src="mystify.gif">

 ### Field.cs